The Tight Spanning Ratio of the Rectangle Delaunay Triangulation: Introduction

 \section{Introduction}

 A geometric graph is a weighted graph in the plane where every vertex $v$ has coordinates $(x_v, y_v)$ and the weight of an edge between any two vertices is the Euclidean distance between its endpoints.
-A \emph{geometric spanner} is defined to be a subgraph of the complete geometric graph where the shortest path distance between any two vertices is at most the Euclidean distance between these two vertices multiplied by a constant $t$.
+A \emph{geometric spanner} is defined to be a class of subgraphs where the shortest path distance between any two vertices is at most the Euclidean distance between these two vertices multiplied by a constant $t$.
 The smallest constant $t$ for which this property holds is called the \emph{spanning ratio} or \emph{stretch factor} of the geometric spanner.
 A comprehensive overview on the topic of geometric spanners can be found in the book by Narasimhan and Smid~\cite{NS-GSN-06} and the survey by Bose and Smid~\cite{BS11}.

 One way to construct a geometric spanner is by using a Delaunay triangulation.
 The Delaunay triangulation is defined as follows: for any two vertices $u$ and $v$, if there exists a circle with $u$ and $v$ on its boundary and no other vertex in its interior, then the edge between $u$ and $v$ is part of the Delaunay triangulation.
 Equivalently, this can be defined using three vertices $u$, $v$, and $w$, where the triangle connecting these three vertices is part of the Delaunay triangulation if and only if the unique circle through these three points does not contain any other vertices in its interior.
 For simplicity, it is usually assumed that no three points are collinear and no four points lie on the boundary of the circle.